Admissions 101: Letters of Recommendation for Graduate School

 Additionally, if your reference delays submitting your letter or is not able to submit a letter for some time, SCU's application portal can send a reminder of the pending request, so you won't have to follow up with them repeatedly or risk irking them.

 Finally, Where Should You Send Them?

 Depending on the university you're joining, letters of recommendation might need to come from the writer themselves, and physical copies may still need to be mailed in, or there may be an online portal where they can submit a few short-answer questions about your various proficiencies.
 It varies per institution, but this can easily lead to lost letters or delays that cause you to start your program later than intended.

-For Santa Clara’s Online MBA program, students request letters from their references online and their references submit their feedback online, so there’s no need for printing any pages out or dealing with the cost and hassle of postage.
-After all, shouldn’t an innovative online program be innovative enough to accept letters online too?
+For Santa Clara's online graduate business programs, students request letters from their references online and their references submit their feedback online, so there's no need for printing any pages out or dealing with the cost and hassle of postage.
+After all, shouldn't an innovative online program be innovative enough to accept letters online too?